 The ''xxxx'' portion of the field is the hexadecimal value of the file system's device number.
 (Consult the st_dev field of the output of the lstat(2) and stat(2) functions for the appropriate values for your file systems.)
 Here's an example from a Sun Solaris 2.6 /etc/mnttab for a file system remotely mounted via NFS:

 There's an advantage to having ''dev=xxxx'' entries in your mount table file, especially for file systems that are mounted from remote NFS servers.
 When a remote server crashes and you want to identify its users by running lsof on one of its clients, lsof probably won't be able to get output from the lstat(2) and stat(2) functions for the file system.
 If it can obtain the file system's device number from the mount table, it will be able to display the files open on the crashed NFS server.

-Some dialects that do not use an ASCII /etc/mtab or /etc/mnttab file for the mount table may still provide an alternative device number in their internal mount tables.
+Some dialects that do not use an ASCII /etc/mtab or /etc/mnttab file for the mount table can still provide an alternative device number in their internal mount tables.
 This includes AIX, Apple Darwin, FreeBSD, NetBSD, OpenBSD, and Tru64 UNIX.
 Lsof knows how to obtain the alternative device number for these dialects and uses it when its attempt to lstat(2) or stat(2) the file system is blocked.

 If you're not sure your dialect supplies alternate device numbers for file systems from its mount table, use this lsof incantation to see if it reports any alternate device numbers:

 Look for standard error file warning messages that begin ''assuming "dev=xxxx" from ...''.